 Step 1: Commit to five minutes every day for the next three weeks.
 (In case you’re not looking at a calendar, that’ll take you to Thanksgiving morning.)

 Step 2: Spend one minute being thankful in each of five categories.
 (More on that a few inches down.)

-Step 3: Share something you are thankful for (that God brought to mind during your five minutes) on my Facebook Page or with a friend who is also doing the challenge.
+Step 3: Share something you are thankful for (that God brought to mind during your five minutes) on my Facebook Page in the comments below the daily Thankfulness Scripture Picture – or with a friend who is also doing the challenge.
 BTW…When you share on Twitter or Facebook, would you use #ThankfulnessChallenge so I can follow along?
 Thanks.